FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Conclusion
 There are a lot of useful information that can be drawn based on the findings in this project, let's summarize the finding:
 1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% which are the most severe regions.
 The other regions are still under control as of 02/22/2020
-2. Hubei in Mainland China
+2. Hubei in Mainland China are the most impated province with 64084 confirmed cases, where as the second most severe province
+3.
+4. Mainland China |Hubei                                   |64084.0
+.               |Guangdong                                |1339.0
+64084.0 /
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwOTkyMDYxMCwxMjM1MzM4OTMxLC0xNT
+eyJoaXN0b3J5IjpbLTk3Njg4MDg1MSwxMjM1MzM4OTMxLC0xNT
 MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
 NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
 0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3